 - Turn the Instant Pot to the "Sauté" function.

 - Sauté onions and bell pepper in canola oil (1 tablespoon) until softened and starting to brown, stirring occasionally (about 5 minutes).

 - Add ground beef and cook, crumbling as you go, until browned (about 5 more minutes).

 - Add the 1 cup of apple cider and stir, scraping up any stuck bits at the bottom of the pressure cooker as you go.

-- Add the canned pumpkin, beans, and crushed tomato.
+- Add the canned pumpkin, beans, crushed tomato, and hot sauce (if using).
 Stir to mix together well.

 - Cover Instant Pot and set to manual at high pressure for 20 minutes.

 - When time is up, allow the pressure to release naturally or use the quick release, waiting until the float valve has sunk down before opening.

-- Stir in the fresh cilantro (1/4 cup) and season with kosher salt (you're going to need a lot of salt- make sure you taste it!).
+- Stir in the fresh cilantro if using (¼ cup) and season with more salt if needed (you're likely going to need a lot of salt- make sure you taste it!).

 - Serve with optional toppings on its own or on top of spaghetti, cornbread, or rice.

 - Slow Cooker Instructions: Add all ingredients except cilantro and salt to the slow cooker.
 Decrease amount of apple cider to 1/2 cup.
 Stir well.
 Cook on high for 4 hours or low for 8 hours.

 - Stovetop Instructions: In a large pot, brown onions and peppers in oil.
 Add ground beef and cook.
 Add spices and stir to coat.
 Pour in apple cider and scrape up any browned bits.
-Add tomatoes, beans, and pumpkin, stir, and simmer covered on low for one hour, or until flavor has developed to your liking.
+Add tomatoes, beans, and pumpkin, stir, and simmer covered on low for at least one hour, or until flavor has developed to your liking (the longer it simmers the more flavorful it will be - I like to let it simmer all day sometimes if I'm home!).
 Turn off heat, stir in cilantro and season with salt.

 - If the chili seems too thin after cooking in your pressure cooker, turn to "sauté" and allow the chili to simmer until it's thickened.
 You may want to place a splatter screen on top, as it will get quite bubbly.